 Physician Assistants (PAs) are skilled members of the healthcare team, qualified by academic and clinical experience to provide a broad range of services.

-PAs, working under the guidance of supervising physicians, provide services including: performing patient interviews and physicial examinations; interpreting laboratory and diagnostic studies; evaluating and managing acute and chronic disease; implementing treatment plans; counseling patients about health maintenance and disease management; monitoring responses to programs of therapy; and facilitating access to healthcare resources.
-Franics Marion Department of Physician Assistant Studies seeks to educate our students to become skilled in all these areas.
+PAs, working under the guidance of supervising physicians, provide services including: performing patient interviews and physical examinations; interpreting laboratory and diagnostic studies; evaluating and managing acute and chronic disease; implementing treatment plans; counseling patients about health maintenance and disease management; monitoring responses to programs of therapy; and facilitating access to healthcare resources.
+Francis Marion University Department of Physician Assistant Studies seeks to educate our students to become skilled in all of these areas.

-The PA department is housed in a The Carter Center for Health Sciences containing state of the art equipment that gives you a great opportunity for learning.
-It is equipped with the latest teaching technology in medical education including a simulation center, an OSCE suite, physical exam and anatomy labs, large classrooms, and space for students to study and gather.
-We are also fortunate to be sharing this wonderful facility with the Nurse Practitioner and Psychology Graduate programs, and third and fourth year medical students from the University of South Carolina.
-This interprofessional collaboration will greatly enhance your teamwork skills as you prepare for your career.
+The PA department is housed in the Carter Center for Health Sciences, which contains state of the art equipment that gives you a great opportunity for learning.
+It is equipped with the latest teaching technology in medical education including a simulation center, on OSCE suite, physical exam and anatomy labs, large classrooms, and space for students to study and gather.

 The Francis Marion University Physician Assistant Program seeks to educate excellent primary care physician assistants to become compassionate, ethical, and clinically skillful graduates who are ready to provide health care services with personal and professional integrity.